-Welcome to Ingham on The Great Green Way, this area is renowned for eco-experiences such as fishing, bird watching, Indigenous stories and natural attractions.
+Welcome to Ingham, gateway to The Tropical Coast, this area is renowned for eco-experiences such as fishing, bird watching, Indigenous stories and natural attractions.
 Stay for a few days in town or at the beaches to allow yourself the time to explore the region.
 There is a choice of quality, affordable accommodation including motels, pubs and caravan parks.

 The Tyto Wetlands, about 500m south of town, has lagoons and walking tracks that are home to more than 230 species of birds, numerous tropical plant species and wallabies galore.
 The name comes from the Eastern Grass Owl (Tyto Capensis), an endangered species which can be seen taking flight at dusk.
 While at the Tyto Centre, have a look at the visual displays of what local cane farmers have achieved by creating their own wetlands and conservation management initiatives that effectively manage the eco-diversity of farming areas to ensure sustainability for future farming generations and protection of the Great Barrier Reef.

 You might like to follow the Hinchinbrook Heritage Trail to learn the history of Ingham and nearby Halifax.
 Wander through an impressive collection of ornate mausoleums at the New Ingham Cemetery or take in the peaceful Botanic Gardens.

 Ingham has a number of exciting events throughout the year such as the annual Australian Italian Festival, which celebrates Italian history and migration to the area.
 Its motto is “Amore Della Vita” which means Love of Life.
 Another event celebrating the local lifestyle is the Maraka Festival held each year.

 Driving west out of town is Abergowrie State Forest in the Herbert River Valley where you can camp under tall eucalypts, swim in Broadwater Creek and bush walk.
 It is accessed via Trebonne, 8km west of Ingham.